derailed/k9s_site/index.md

 <br/>

-## <i class="fas fa-bullhorn"></i> Sponsorships
+## <i class="fas fa-bullhorn"></i> Sponsor Us!

-If you dig this effort, consider clicking the Sponsor button on the K9s Github repository, or just simply give us a shoot-out on social as these goes a long way in keeping our batteries charged!!
+If you dig this effort, consider clicking the Sponsor button on the K9s Github repository, or just simply give us a shoot-out on social as these go a long way in keeping our batteries charged up!!

 <br/>